Blejzer/finder/README.md

 ### Prerequisites

-All you need is your administator's mana to be at lvl 3. :D Make sure that you have permissions for executing these file, and that the file has proper permissions:
+All you need is your administator's mana to be at lvl 3. :D Make sure that you have permissions for executing these files, and that the files have proper permissions:

 ```
 chmod +x filename.sh
 ```
 so you will be able to run it.

-### Running scripts
+## Running scripts

 First you need to execute the script
 ```